ElArkk/jax-unirep/paper/paper.md

 or as inputs for the top model to predict properties of proteins.

-The original model was implemented in TensorFlow 1.13 (%%reference for TF), and its original API only allowed for one sequence to be transformed at once.
+The original model was implemented in TensorFlow 1.13 [@abadi2016tensorflow], and its original API only allowed for one sequence to be transformed at once.
 Thus, while the model itself has great potential for great use,